Luit-IT/short/README.markdown

 ## Redis storage format

-Redis could handle the key->value combinations as [Strings][], but after reading how [Instagram][] used Redis to map [300 photos back to the user ID][] it was clear to me that using Redis [Hashes][] was a better option.
+Redis could handle the key->value combinations as [Strings][], but after reading how [Instagram][] used Redis to map [300 million photos back to the user ID][] it was clear to me that using Redis [Hashes][] was a better option.
 I don't really expect my own URL shortener to be impacted much by this.
 Who knows, maybe it will.

 The keys are split up in a slightly different way than what Instagram did.
 The name of the hash is something like "shortener-" or "short:", with `n`